Empowering Families Through Local Child Care Planning in Riverside County

 The primary mission of the local LPC is to plan for child care and development services based on the needs of families.

-LPC - Riverside County Local Child Care and Development Planning Council
+Local Child Care and Development Planning Council – LPC of Riverside County

 California Assembly Bill AB 2141 mandated that each of California’s 58 counties establish a Local Child Care and Development Planning Council (LPC).
 The primary mission of the local LPC is to plan for child care and development services based on the needs of families.
 The State of California appointed the County Board of Supervisors (BOS) and the County Superintendent of Schools as the designated authorities to establish an LPC.
 The Consortium for Early Learning Services, a 501(c) 3, founded in 1982, was appointed as the LPC for Riverside County in 1992.